berkeley-dsep-infra/datahub/docs/users/private-repo.md

 GitHub is used to store class materials (lab notebooks, lecture notebooks, etc), and [nbgitpuller](https://jupyterhub.github.io/nbgitpuller/) is used to distribute it to students.
 By default, nbgitpuller only supports public GitHub repositories.
-However, Berkeley's varios JupyterHubs are set up to allow pulling from private repositories as well.
+However, Berkeley's JupyterHubs are set up to allow pulling from private repositories as well.

 Public repositories are still preferred, but if you want to distribute a private repository